 Panels of the board

-4 (1) On receipt of an application, Service Nova Scotia must select a panel composed of any 3 board members to hear the appeal.
+4 (1) On receipt of an application, Transportation and Infrastructure Renewal must select a panel composed of 1 or 3 3 board members to hear the appeal.

-(2) Any 3 members of a panel constitute a quorum of the board and different panels of the board may sit separately at the same time to hear appeals.
+(2) One member of a panel constitutes a quorum of the board and different panels of the board may sit separately at the same time to hear appeals.

 (3) If the chair is not a member of a panel, the chair must designate a member of the panel to be a vice-chair for the matter being considered by the panel.